Quasi-Isometries for certain Right-Angled Coxeter Groups: Introduction

 The local QIs are produced in Section \ref{SubsectionLocalQIs}: For two-ended vertex groups, they are already dealt with in \cite{CashenMartinStructureInvar}; essentially they are determined by the finite valence of the corresponding vertex in the JSJ tree of cylinders.
 In Proposition \ref{VFD}, however, we see that the QIs between vertex groups that are the direct product of a virtually non-abelian free group and an infinite dihedral group can be chosen very flexibly.
 For the virtually abelian vertex groups, the QIs are of intermediate versatility, as proven in Proposition \ref{1VACyl}.
 The constraints they cause are implemented to the structure invariant by the \textit{density refinement} in Section \ref{SubsectionDensityRef}.
 That leads to a complete QI-invariant for certain RACGs, as outlined in Theorem \ref{completeInvar} and stated with all precision as Theorem \ref{finalresult} in Section \ref{SectionCompleteQI}.
 The proof works along the lines of the proofs of Sections 5 and 7 of \cite{CashenMartinStructureInvar}.
 As described in Outline \ref{methodQIEx}, Theorem \ref{finalresult} can be used as a tool to produce new examples of one-ended RACGs which are QI to each other.
 This is illustrated in Examples \ref{ExQI1} and \ref{ExQI2}.
 In fact, by Lemma \ref{LemCommens} the groups in these examples are even not commensurable.
 Thus, as far as the author is aware, they provide the first examples of one-ended, non-hyperbolic, non-commensurable, quasi-isometric RACGs.

 \begin{ackn} First and foremost, I would like to thank my PhD supervisor Christopher Cashen for his expertise, his support and his guidance on and towards equally exciting as challenging mathematical questions.
 I am grateful to my co-advisor Goulnara Arzhantseva for providing an encouraging and enriching working environment in her research group as well as for our research seminar, which expands my mathematical horizon every week.
-Also, I would like to thank Emily Stark for offering comments on a preliminary version of this paper.
+Also, I would like to thank Emily Stark for offering comments on a preliminary version of this paper and the anonymous referee for their many useful suggestions.
 Moreover, I greatly appreciate the opportunity to be supported by the Austrian Science Fund (FWF): P34214-N. \end{ackn}